giancake/CEN-6930/MY-REPORT.md

                             num_predict=300)
 ```

-2. With the ZERO-SHOT prompting technique and using llama2 the prompt took 194.222s The resulting prompt was more detailed and extensive, however it took a long time to complete.
+2. With the ZERO-SHOT prompting technique and using llama2 the prompt took 177.861s The resulting prompt was more detailed, extensive and complete.
 ```python
 MESSAGE = "My professor in GenAI SDLC has left me an assignment which consists in building a Prompt Engeneering Laboratory in python, using the https://chat.hpc.fau.edu/ or Ollama local install LLM servers.
 I need to know the requirements for building an IT network that supports LAN and WAN access for voice and data applications, that is very fast and renders a good performance"